 A Chestnut Hill College education is one of the best investments one can make for the future.
-In fact, a college degree puts a graduate on the path to both a more satisfying career and, as numerous studies have shown, a more lucrative pay scale.
+In fact, a college degree puts a graduate on the path to both a more satisfying career and a more lucrative pay scale.
 The College offers many institutional scholarships, as well as federal grants, federal direct loans, and other payment options, to help our students reach their educational goals.
 The College prides itself on striving to be affordable for all academically qualified students who wish to attend.
-The Office of Financial Aid offers individualized guidance, so that each student understands all of the financial options available to them.
+The Office of Financial Aid offers individualized guidance, so each student understands all the financial options available to them.

 Although the primary responsibility for meeting college costs rests with the student and their family, The Office of Financial Aid can help design a financial strategy that will make a degree from Chestnut Hill College affordable.
-The Office of Financial Aid will develop a personalized financial aid package that will offer assistance with educational expenses.
-The financial aid package may consist of grants, scholarships, loans and student employment.
+The Office of Financial Aid will develop a personalized financial aid package offering educational expense assistance.
+The financial aid package may consist of grants, scholarships, loans, and student employment.
 With a combination of financial aid from federal, state, and institutional sources, we hope to help all eligible students take advantage of the College's high quality academic experience.

-The professional staff in the The Office of Financial Aid is ready to assist with the financial aid process and is open to students during the following hours:
+The professional staff in the Office of Financial Aid is ready to assist with the financial aid process and is open to students during the following hours:

-Regular Hour 'S: Summer Ho ours: Monday: 9 :00am to 5:00pm Monday: 9:00am to 5:00pm Tuesday: 9 2:00am to 5:00pm Tuesday: 9:00am to 5:00pm Wednesday: 9 :00am to 5:00pm Wednesday : 9:00am to 5:00pm Thursday: 9: :00am to 5:00pm Thursday: 9:00am. to 5:00pm Friday: 9: :00am to 4:00pm Friday: 9:00am to 1:00pm For the first two weeks of the fall/spring semester/start of each session, the office is open from 9:00am -

-6:00pm.
+Regular Hours: Summer Hours:

+Monday: 9:00am to 5:00pm

+Tuesday: 9:00am to 5:00pm

+Tuesday: 9:00am to 5:00pm

+Wednesday: 9:00am to 5:00pm

+Thursday: 9:00am to 5:00pm

+Thursday: 9:00am to 5:00pm

+Thursday: 9:00am to 5:00pm

+Friday: 9:00am to 4:00pm Friday: Closed